MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAppLogCollectionRequest>`: Entity for AppLogCollectionRequest contains all logs values.
+`BODYPARAMETER <IMicrosoftGraphAppLogCollectionRequest>`: Entity for AppLogCollectionRequest contains all logs values.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a completed state if not completed yet NULL will be returned.
   - `[CustomLogFolders <String[]>]`: List of log folders.
   - `[ErrorMessage <String>]`: Indicates error message if any during the upload process.
   - `[Status <AppLogUploadState?>]`: AppLogUploadStatus

-INPUTOBJECT `<IDevicesCorporateManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDevicesCorporateManagementIdentity>`: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: The unique identifier of androidManagedAppProtection
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails